monkeygobah/code_grand_rounds/README.md

 ## Preface

-This curriculum is designed to ***augment*** another medical (or other graduate training) by introducing high level topics in computer science.
+This curriculum is designed to ***augment***  medical (or other graduate training) by making high level topics in computer science approachable.
 By the end, we want you to be able to:
  * Talk about basic computer science toolkits with another computer scientist
  * Read a paper involving computatonal techniques and know roughly what is going on
  * Give you a framework with which to approach your own research/ clinical problems using computer science